top of page

 Issue

-The world is overpopulated and the situation will become worse if no preventive measures are taken to correct the matter.
-This is a global problem that requires every nation to address the situation.
+The world is overpopulated and the situation will become even worse if no preventive measures are taken to correct the matter.
+This is a global problem that requires every nation to participate in order to resolve the situation.

 Euthanasia

-Euthanasia is the practice of allowing a terminally ill or gravely injured person to die humanely.
-Usually by lethal injection or halting medical treatments, but such procedures are meant to be conducted in a sympathetic and compassionate manner.
-Whether viewed as being ethical or not, allowing people to pass in a more dignified manner prevents further pain and suffering for those that are near their death.
+Euthanasia is the practice of allowing a terminally ill or gravely injured person to die more humanely.
+Usually by lethal injection or to stop medical treatments, but such procedures are meant to be done in a sympathetic and compassionate manner.
+Whether viewed as ethical or not, allowing people to pass in a more dignified manner to prevent further pain and suffering that are near death is a meaningful measure.

-When nations are overpopulated to the point that it becomes detrimental to the nation's welfare, it may be beneficial to consider expanding euthanasia to also include those not in life-threatening situations as well.
-Such as including criminal behavior/history, physical/mental disabilities, elderly who can't function on their own, financially distressed of any age, etc.
+When nations are excessively overpopulated to the point that it becomes detrimental to the nation's welfare, it may be beneficial to consider expanding euthanasia to also include those who are not in life-threatening situations.
+Such as including criminal behavior/history, physical/mental disabilities, elderly who can't function on their own, financially distressed at any age, etc.

 Expanding upon this practice to reduce the population may seem inhumane, however, if population levels continue to rise and become detrimental to the quality of life, extraordinary measures may be necessary to prevent a nation from collapsing due to its overpopulation situation.